Skip to Main Content

 Part of your world

 After a wild bet, Alexis Montgomery has had her world turned upside down.
-The cause: Daniel Grant, a ridiculously hot carpenter who's ten years younger than her and as casual as they come - the opposite of sophisticated city-girl Alexis.
+The cause: Daniel Grant, a ridiculously hot carpenter who's ten years younger than her and as casual as they come - the complete opposite of sophisticated city-girl Alexis.
 And yet their chemistry is undeniable.

 Bringing Daniel into her world is impossible, and yet she can't just give up the joy she's found with him either.
 With so many differences between them, how can Alexis possibly choose between her world and his?